With so many university courses to pick from, deciding what to study can be a long process, so make a start by narrowing down your degree options

 For those with work or other commitments, online degrees provide a viable alternative to the traditional university route.

 As with any distance learning course, you can choose to study from anywhere, with the added flexibility of being able to arrange your studies around other things you have going on.
-Discover how to strike the balance with working while studying.
+Discover how to strike a balance between working and studying.

-Your study materials are typically accessed online and so all you need is a computer or laptop and a decent internet connection.
+Your study materials are typically accessed online, and so all you need is a computer or laptop and a decent Wi-Fi connection.

-A growing number of universities offer a range of Bachelors programmes via distance learning, including:
+A growing number of universities offer Bachelors programmes via distance learning, including:

 You can also find suitable degrees through online course providers such as The Open University and FutureLearn.

-As well as being able to learn at your own pace, fees for distance learning courses are often cheaper than for those requiring you to attend in person.
+As well as being able to learn at your own pace, fees for distance learning courses are often cheaper than for in-person courses.

-Read more about online learning in general, as well as choosing an online learning platform.
-You can also explore bitesize microcredentials, which can help students and workers develop new skills or even change careers.
+Alternatively, you can explore bite-sized microcredentials, which can help students and workers develop new skills or even change careers.

 Can I go to university as a mature student?